New scientific studies are rapidly uncovering the benefits of medical marijuana. Helping you stay informed is a key part of our mission.

 The Centers for Disease Control and Prevention has conducted an extensive report on the impact of cannabis on the health of the human body.

-The National Institute On Drug Abuse has researched the details behind medical marijuana.
-Explore the facts here.
+The National Institute on Drug Abuse has researched the details behind medical marijuana.

-Pharmacy and Therapeutics published an article which researched the history, pharmacology and possible health care uses for medical marijuana.
-Learn more here.
+Pharmacy and Therapeutics published research on the history, pharmacology, and possible health care uses for medical marijuana.

-The American Academy of Neurology supports the research of medical marijuana as a potential treatment for neurologic disorders.
-Learn more here.
+The American Academy of Neurology supports the research of medical marijuana as a potential treatment for neurological disorders.

-The National Institute of Health published a study in which THC lessened the growth of liver cancer cells.
-Learn more here.
+The National Institute of Health published a study in which it is hypothesized that THC may have lessened the growth of liver cancer cells.

-Physical Therapy published an article which detailed what treatment options physical therapists may have to offer their patients who are considering medical marijuana as part of their physical rehabilitation.
-Learn more here.
+Physical Therapy published an article published an article detailing the treatment options physical therapists may offer their patients who are considering medical marijuana as part of their physical rehabilitation.

-New data has suggested that the use of prescription drugs is potentially decreasing in states where medical marijuana has been legalized.
-The Journal of Pain Research published a study they performed which surveyed users of cannabis to learn whether they have purposefully changed from using prescription drugs to using medical cannabis.
-Learn more here.
+The Journal of Pain Research published a survey of cannabis users to learn whether they have purposefully changed from using prescription drugs to using medical cannabis.